List of Still Game characters: Meena Harrid

-Meena, portrayed by Shamshad Akhtar, is Navid's wife.
-Her face is never seen (except for a brief glimpse in the final episode), and she almost always appears in the room near the counter.
+Meena Harrid, portrayed by Shamshad Akhtar, is Navid's wife.
+As a running gag, her face is never seen (bar a brief glimpse in the final episode), and she almost always appears in the room near the counter.
 Although she seems to understand English, she mostly speaks in Hindi and Punjabi, frequently insulting the other characters without their knowledge.
 She also frequently shouts expletives at Navid who is the only person who can understand her.
 Navid in turn frequently fires insults at Meena in English in front of the customers.

 Although she is played by Shamshad Akhtar in every series, she is played by a different, unknown actor for the 2014 live show at the SSE Hydro.